KSU-CS-Software-Engineering/cs-student-portal/DEVELOPING.md

 4. Run `php artisan key:generate` to generate a new random APP_KEY
 5. Run `php artisan migrate --seed` to migrate and seed the database tables
+6. Run `php artisan deploy:post` to fill other data to the tables

 ### Web server configuration